azaidi2022/Ali-Zaidi-DeepLearning-ITAI2376-Portfolio/README.md

 ## Notes
 - All notebooks are included as `.ipynb` files with outputs and visualizations visible.
-- Projects were developed using Jupyter Notebook environments.
+- Projects were developed using Google Colab.
 - Public datasets used in labs are referenced within notebooks and were not uploaded to GitHub.

 ---